yuyulai22/yuyulai22.github.io/README.md

 **Data Solutions Analyst Co-op @ <a href="https://www.worksafebc.com/en" target="_blank">WorkSafeBC</a> (_May 2021 - Apr 2022_)**
 - Identified hundreds of over and underpayments by performing data collection, analysis, and reporting of health care payment data.
-- Applied statistical calculations to determine the ideal sample sizes of health care payment categories using the Z-score of 95% confidence level.
+- Applied statistical calculations to determine the ideal sample sizes of health care payment categories, achieving 95% confidence accuracy.
 - Developed excel macros in VBA to automate payment review process, saving 5 hours of manual work for the team each week.

 **Research Assistant in Machine Learning @ <a href="https://www.bcit.ca/applied-research/" target="_blank">BCIT Centre for Applied Research & Innovation</a> (_May 2019 - Sept 2020_)**